 How is a child chosen for my family?

 Once a home study has been completed and the family is approved, the family and the agency work together to identify and place a child.
 The agency and family team up to decide what placement would promote the best interest of the child.
 The Adoption Album is updated regularly to add children newly freed for adoption.
+You can view photos and narratives of New York State children waiting for adoption by viewing The Adoption Album or the Silverlight Adoption Album on the OCFS website.

 Will my family and I be able to meet the child?

 After an agency decides that a child is ready to meet the prospective adoptive family, the family and child can begin visiting.
+Learn more about visiting the child.

 - Must be at least 18 years old